Code-Institute-Submissions/rch79-MS4-Django-Appointment-System_JulyResub/README.md

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Invite new clients|Click on the Client Admin link / Invite new client button / Enter client email address and press submit|Email with a signup link will be sent to the client|Works as expected (emails are being output to the console)|

+## Testing Site Functionality
+1. Date and time pickers should only display available options.
+Unavailable dates and timeslots will be greyed out.
+The date and time pickers are fed with arrays containing the list of unavailable options prior to being instantiated.
+The feature was tested and works as expected.

+2. Only valid dates should be submitted when user books an appointment.
+The data can only be set by the date and time pickers; manual input is disabled.
+The feature was tested and working as expected

+3. Unauthenticated users should only see sign in and home links on the page.
+The feature is tested and working as expected.

+4. Authenticated users should be shown options according to their access level.
+Regular clients should be able to book appointments and view their appointmensts.
+Superusers should be able to view appointments for all clients and have access to the administrative pages (including the one built into Django) - which allow superusers to send new invite links via email and edit appointments.
+Feature is tested and working as expected

+5. Unauthenticated clients trying to access restricted areas of the site should be redirected to the login page.
+The feature is tested and working as expected.

+6. Authenticated users with no superuser privileges trying to access areas restricted to superusers should be greeted with a 404 error.
+Feature is tested and working as expected.

 ## Deployment